fleet-ai/DocEval/README.md

 python -m ocr_eval.main --evals table_extraction --model_names Azure,Table_Transformer --dataset_gt_name fintabnet --max_doc 10 --visualize
 ```

-## Results
+## Data

-The evaluation results, including performance metrics and visualizations, will be stored in the `results` directory.
-The results are stored in a json file, and if the visualize flag is set, the resulting jpgs with bboxes will be saved in the benchmark directory.
+After cloning the repo, the relevant datasets must be downloaded and processed.
+The the layout and text extraction datasets can be downloaded by running the load_data script in the data folder; specify the destination directories as data/layout_bench/publaynet and data/text_extraction_bench/vik_text_extraction.
+For table detection, download the testing set of PubTables-1M dataset by following the directions [here](https://github.com/microsoft/table-transformer?tab=readme-ov-file) and save the PubTables-1M-Detection folder in data/table_detection_bench/pubtables folder.
+For table extraction, download the testing set of the FinTabNet dataset by following the directions [here](https://developer.ibm.com/exchanges/data/all/fintabnet/#use-the-dataset4) and save to data/table_extraction_bench/fintabnet/fintabnet_raw.
+Then run the utils/process_fintabnet.py file (from Microsoft) and save the results to data/table_extraction_bench/fintabnet/fintabnet_processed.

 ## Results

 The evaluation results, including performance metrics and visualizations, will be stored in the `results` directory.
 The results are stored in a json file, and if the visualize flag is set, the resulting jpgs with bboxes will be saved in the benchmark directory.
+For table detection, follow the directions [here](https://github.com/microsoft/table-transformer?tab=readme-ov-file)

 ### Layout